 In short, hackers have plenty of options when searching for easy targets.
 Here’s how you avoid being an easy target while protecting your hard-earned wealth from hackers.

 5 Steps to Protect Your Wealth From Hackers

 1. Enable multi-factor authentication

 This should be step one whenever you open a sensitive financial account.
-Whether it’s your bank account, Postmates account, or Coinbase account, always be sure to set up two-factor authentication (2FA) on any account that contains your sensitive information.
+Whether it’s your bank account, Postmates account, or Coinbase account, always set up two-factor authentication (2FA) on any account containing your sensitive information.